kaeraali-flutterint/ioffice/README.md

 1. Run `ioffice buildings` to get a list of building IDs and names
 2. Set `buildingID` in the yaml file to the ID of the building you work in

-All reservations will now use only this building
+All reservations will now use only this building.
+You can override the building when making reservations with `ioffice create -b 46 -l 3035 2023-10-31`, where 46 is a building ID and 3035 is the name of a location

 ## Development